A (1+1) dimensional example of Quarkyonic matter: General remarks on the quark Fermi sea

 What are relationships between asymptotic freedom and quark density?
 When the inter quark distance is small, typical interactions are supposed to be weak because of asymptotic freedom.
 This logic is frequently used to justify weak coupling treatments of high density QCD as well as to guarantee the picture of the degenerated quark Fermi sea.

 For more precise statements, we divide regions of the Fermi sea into (I) an inner region ($|\vec{p}| \lesssim \mu - \lqcd$) and (II) a surface region ($|\vec{p}| \gtrsim \mu - \lqcd$) (see Fig.\ref{fermi1}(a)).
-Let us clarify properties of interacting quarks in each region.
+Let us clarify properties of interacting quarks in each region, by arguing possible corrections from virtual scattering processes.

 In the region (I), Pauli principle prevents quarks from being scattered by small momentum exchanges (Fig.\ref{fermi1}.(a)).
 Thus quarks in the region (I) have little chance to feel nonperturbative effects.
 Allowed processes are hard scatterings which transfer quarks to the outside of the Fermi sea (Fig.\ref{fermi1}.(b)).
 The latter may be treated within weak coupling methods.
 Therefore quarks in the region (I) can be described by quasi-particles affected by perturbative self-interactions and many body effects.